salmanazmirafi/salmanazmirafi/README.md

 I’m a Web developer who is passionate about making error-free websites with 100% client satisfaction.
 I love to solve real-world problems.
 I am strategic, and goal-oriented, and always work with an end goal in mind.

-Skills: PHP / NODE JS / REACT / JS /  CSS / HTML
+Skills: PYTHON / PHP / NODE JS / REACT / JS /  CSS / HTML

 - 🔭 I’m currently working on salman azmi rafi
 - 🌱 I’m currently learning Python and PHP